jurkovicmartin/ToDoList/README.md

-# ToDoList
-Simple do to list android app.
+# To do list android aplication
 Application was coded in Python using Kivy framework and built with Buildozer.